 A Guide To Hotels In Brighton

 Brighton has always been a popular seaside destination, particularly with Londoners looking to get out of the big smoke for a few days and enjoy the fresh sea air.
-As a result, hotels and bed and breakfasts have sprung up across Brighton to cater for all tastes.
+As a result, cheap hotels and bed and breakfasts have sprung up across Brighton to cater for all tastes.

 Getting to, from and around Brighton

 Trains to Brighton from London go from Victoria, London Bridge or London Blackfriars stations, all of which also have connections with Gatwick Airport.
 The Gatwick Express train also runs London Victoria to Gatwick Airport and on to Brighton.

 Brighton has always been a popular choice for holiday makers looking to enjoy a summer break in the UK.
 Even today, during May to August, city dwellers flock in the thousands to enjoy the sunshine by the sea, and with Brighton Pier, various cafes and bars dotted along the beach, deck chairs for hire and loads of other things to do, a trip to the beach should definitely be on your list.

 While you're down there, you should also take a trip on the British Airways i360, an observation tower that takes you over 160m into the air to enjoy a birds eye view of Brighton and its surroundings.

 For those looking for a bit more adventure, activities like sea kayaking, surfing and paragliding can be organised, and if you're into ghosts and ghouls, one of the towns night ghost walks will talk you through Brightons history.